The Witt groups of extended quadratic forms over Z: Introduction

 where $Q_e$ is an abelian group and $\h$ and $\p$ are homomorphisms such that $\h \p \h = 2 \h$ and $\p \h \p = 2 \p$.
 The equation $\h \p = (1{+}\epsilon_Q) \Id_\Z$ defines $\epsilon_Q \in \{\pm 1\}$, the symmetry of $Q$, and we require $\epsilon_Q = \epsilon_\lambda$.
 A quadratic refinement of $\lambda$ with values in $Q$ is a function $\mu \colon X \to Q_e$, which for all $x, y \in X$ satisfies the equations

 The triple $(X, \lambda, \mu)$ is a called an {\em extended quadratic form over $Q$}, or simply a {\em $Q$-form}.

-Definitions of quadratic form parameters and extended quadratic forms equivalent to those above were developed independently by Baues \cite{Bau1}, Ranicki \cite{R1} and Schlichting \cite{S} in far broader contexts.
+Definitions of quadratic form parameters $Q$ and $Q$-forms, equivalent to those above for the ring $\Z$, were developed independently by Baues \cite{Bau1}, Ranicki \cite{R1} and Schlichting \cite{S} in far broader contexts.
 We also refer the reader to Section~\ref{ss:scm} for a review of the uses of $Q$-forms and their Witt groups in geometric topology.